colej/puffins/README.md

 # puffins
-A module for modelling strictly periodic signals in time series, based on [Hogg & Villar, 2021](https://arxiv.org/abs/2101.07256)
+A module for modelling strictly periodic signals in time series, based on [Hogg & Villar, 2021](https://arxiv.org/abs/2101.07256).
+Most of the linear algebra that is presented here for the regression work is expanded upon in the above text, so we refer the reader there.

 ### Authors
 C. Johnston - Royal Society | University of Surrey / KU Leuven / Max Planck Institute for Astrophysics D.W.
 Hogg - New York University / Center for Computational Astrophysics | Flatiron Institute / Max Planck Institute for Astronomy
 N.L.
-Eisner - Tatari Inc.
+Eisner - Tatari Inc. / Center for Computational Astrophysics | Flatiron Institute / Princeton University

 ## Intro